CMU-IDS-2022/assignment-2-ketchup/writeup.md

 ## Project Goals

 TODO: **A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
 The question should be compelling and the solution should be focused on helping users achieve their goals.
+To understand the sleeping habits of different couples.
+What types of demographic features will lead to a higher proportion of sleeping separately with their partner.
+Demographic features included age, gender, household income, occupation, relationship status, relationship length.

 ## Design